MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 5. Set the filter *TABLE|DESK* on the **Item Category Code** field.
 6. Turn on the **Sync Product Images** toggle.
 7. Turn on the **Sync Inventory** toggle.
-8. Select **OK** and wait until initial synchronisation of items, prices, images and inventory is completed.
+8. Select **OK** and wait until initial synchronization of items, prices, images, and inventory is completed.

 Products are added.
 Notice that the status is set to *Draft*, and therefore items aren't visible in the Shopify online store.